-Free parking at the Duncan Campus site is available for students at the Duncan Central Garage, located on the Duncan Campus.
+Parking is available for students at the Duncan Central Garage, via badge access.
 Students who are Washington University employees can park in their employee assigned parking location or may opt to park in the Duncan Central Garage for a fee.
-To have access to this garage students must complete a parking registration form.